gnc506/Skills_Assessment/README.md

 a given year.

 The files have been checked as far as possible, but it possible that some entries contain unforseen problems.
-Work around these if possible - e.g. by dropping a small number of entries.
-If you encounter more extensive problems, contact us and we will try and regenerate the files or otherwise provide advice.
+We worked around these by dropping a small number.
+To find who are the most active reaserchers and who works with whom.

 The files columns are described below: